Backup158/DarktideCustomLoadingBackgroundsList/README.md

 Using wallpapers from Steam profile backgrounds and reuploaded art from various sources.
 Reuploaded wallpapers hosted on [Imgur](https://imgur.com/a/custom-loading-backgrounds-1920x1080-REhTk5C).

 # Installation
+Make sure `Load Internet` is 'On' in the Mod Options.
+Then do one of the following:
+## Method 1
+Copy the relevant contents of `urls.txt` and paste it into `<Darktide Mods>/CustomLoadingBackground/scripts/mods/CustomLoadingBackground/urls.txt`

+## Method 2
 Download `urls.txt` and put it into the `<Darktide Mods>/CustomLoadingBackground/scripts/mods/CustomLoadingBackground` folder.

 Replace the existing file.
 Rename the existing file if you want to use it again later (whichever is named `urls.txt` is the active one. other files won't load).

-Make sure `Load Internet` is 'On' in the Mod Options.

 # Wallpaper Choices
 The file is full of Warhammer related arts.
 I have included some (commented out) wallpapers as an example at the beginning.
 Make sure each link leads directly to the image (not just to an album).